Subfallacy: The Fallacy of the Heap

-Vagueness is a characteristic of language, specifically of those terms which classify or qualify objects, that is, common nouns and adjectives.
-Such terms divide the world of objects into those the term applies tothe extension of the termand those to which it doesn't.
+Vagueness is a characteristic of language, specifically of those words and phrases that classify or qualify objects, that is, common nouns and adjectives.
+Such a word or phrase divides the world of objects into those it applies to1, and those to which it doesn't apply.
 For example, the common noun "elephant" divides the world into elephants and non-elephants.

-Vagueness is to be distinguished from ambiguity, though rather fittingly the distinction is vague!
-An ambiguous term is one with more than one meaning, whereas vagueness is characteristic of a single meaning that has borderline cases.
+- Vagueness should be distinguished from ambiguity: an ambiguous term has more than one meaning, whereas vagueness is characteristic of a single meaning that has borderline cases.
 However, it is not unusual for a term to be both ambiguous and vague; in fact, this is the usual case.

-Vagueness is a pervasive characteristic of language, and there is no reason to think that it can or should be eliminated.
+- Vagueness is a pervasive characteristic of natural languages, and there is no reason to think that it can or should be eliminated.
 This is because many things in the world that we wish to distinguish lie upon qualitative scales.
-The color spectrum is a good example of this, and we definitely wish to distinguish colors such as orange and yellow, even though the difference between them is one of wavelength.
+The color spectrum is such a continuum, and we definitely wish to distinguish colors such as orange and yellow, even though the difference between them is one of wavelength.
 As a result, there are orangish-yellow and yellowish-orange colors that are borderline cases of orange and yellow both.